rohitthapliyal2000/Sentiment-Analysis-NLTK/README.md

 Rest 25% was used to test the Classifier module.

 ## Modifying the algorithm :

-Markup :

 *   Using first __'N'__ frequent words can increase the accuracy.

     __Note :__ N should be changed along a certain range to check the peak point.

 *   There can be sentences like :

     *This is not good*

     Bigrams (pair of words) can be used to include __{'not', 'good'}__ in the bag of words.

     Using bigrams can exponentially increase the algorithmic accuracy.

 *   For opinion mining, including emoticons can make the Classifier a lot better.

+*   Pickle can be used to save the training model once and for all.

+    The algorithm can be trained once and classifying the data will take no time henceforth.

 ## Analysis of movie_reviews corpora :